 In 2016, 44% of drivers in fatal car crashes in the U.S. (with known results) tested positive for drugs.
 In that same year, 24% of the traffic fatalities in Georgia were related to drunk driving.
 Most of these deaths could have been prevented if someone had done something to keep impaired drivers off the road.
 Because of the severity of this issue, December is National Impaired Driving Prevention Month, also called National Drunk and Drugged Driving (3D) Prevention Month, which raises awareness around impaired driving and what we can do to help.

 While drunk driving has decreased somewhat in recent years, more than 10,000 people still die annually in alcohol-impaired driving crashes – that’s one every 50 minutes.
 But wait, there’s more to the story.
 Research is showing that alcohol is not the only problem on the road.
-In a 2010 national study of fatal crashes, 47% of drivers tested positive for a prescription drug and 37% tested positive for marijuana.
+According to a 2018 national study, 20.5 million people aged 16 or older drove under the influence of alcohol in the past year and 12.6 million drove under the influence of illicit drugs.

 There are many things we can do to reduce impaired driving.
 Here are some strategies that everyone can participate in: